Monday Update 9-22-25

 [personal profile] ysabetwordsmith

-Today is sunny and mild.
+Today is cloudy and mild.
+It rained a little last night.

 I put out water for the birds.